mheadd/how-to-talk-to-civic-hackers/the_challenges_to_engagement.md

 Since many of the other mechanisms governments already use to tap into outside expertise operate under the direction and control of government, it can be tempting at times to view civic technology volunteers as direct extensions of government IT staff.
 This can lead to problems if government employees view the efforts of outside experts simply as a way of achieving their own project and policy goals.

-In Madison, Wisconsin, a nascent engagement effort between city officials and the local technology community got off to a rocky start when city officials presented a list of projects to the civic technology community.
-Government officials presented this list as an expression of their own priorities, with the expectation that the technology community would embrace these priorities and begin working on the identified projects.
-It didn’t work out that way.
+In Madison, Wisconsin, a nascent engagement effort between city officials and the local technology community got off to a rocky start when city officials presented a list of projects to the civic technology community.<sup>5</sup> Government officials presented this list as an expression of their own priorities, with the expectation that the technology community would embrace these priorities and begin working on the identified projects.
+It didn't work out that way.

 The civic technology community largely ignored the recommendations from the city.
 Public comments suggest they reacted negatively to the idea that they should primarily be focused on working solely on what city officials believed was important.